All Episodes

 They're giving more and more money away to people that don't have any dream.

-That's what's happening in the American Dream.
+That's what's happening to the American Dream.

-The Democrat Party is what's happening to the American dream.
+The Democrat Party is what's happening to the American Dream.

-American liberalism is what happened to America.
+American liberalism is what happened to the American.

-Oh, that reminds me, I got a note from Newt today.
+I got a note from Newt today.

 Don't go away.